logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 ## Suspend user

-On the "User details" panel, click "MORE OPTIONS" -> "Suspend User" button.
+On the "User details" panel, click "Three Dots" -> "Suspend User" button.

 Once a user is suspended, the user will be unable to sign in to your app and won't be able to obtain a new access token after the current one expires.
 Additionally, any API requests made by this user will fail.

 ![Suspend user](./assets/suspend-user.png)

-If you want to reactive this user, you can do so by clicking "MORE OPTIONS" -> "Reactivate User" button.
+If you want to reactive this user, you can do so by clicking "Three Dots" -> "Reactivate User" button.

 ![Reactivate user](./assets/reactivate-user.png)

 ## Delete user

-On the "User details" panel, click "MORE OPTIONS" -> "Delete" button.
+On the "User details" panel, click "Three Dots" -> "Delete" button.

 :::danger
 Be careful!
 The user data deletion CANNOT be undone.